 As part of the work carried out by the Snyder & Associates team, the new roadway alignment was created while navigating complex private property obstacles, environmental concerns, and topography hurdles.
 The remainder of the technical design work included stormwater drainage design, erosion control, and input sessions with the public to receive feedback and address concerns.

 The new roadway configuration also required extensive coordination with utility providers in the area.
 A major ITC Midwest high-voltage transmission line was directly impacted by the realignment and had to be moved.
 Similarly, numerous gas and water line relocations were required to accommodate the plan.

 Snyder & Associates subsidiary, Shuck-Britson, was enlisted to design the overpass bridge.
-To speed the settlement of the bridge embankments, the design team incorporated the creative use of wick drains, also known as Prefabricated Vertical Drains (PVD).
+To speed up the settlement of the bridge embankments, the design team incorporated the creative use of wick drains, also known as Prefabricated Vertical Drains (PVD).
 Wick drains act as drainage paths to help divert stormwater from the clayey conditions and consolidate the soil faster.
 The close collaboration between our team members created an efficient dynamic that helped keep the design process on track.

 Understandably, many of the property owners that could potentially be affected by any changes were concerned with how the project would impact their homes, farm operations, and overall land values.
 To that end, our team held several public engagement sessions preceding design decisions to fully explain the project scope.
 Our designers listened to the concerns of the public and used that input to guide the design process.

 Financial Guidance & Realization of Impact in Action